haacked/haacked.com/_posts/2014-01-26-fun-with-infinite-sums.markdown

 ## Definitions

 A __sequence__ is an _ordered_ list of elements.
-For our purposes, we'll limit it to numbers.
+The elements can be anything that can be ordered such as a sequence of your family members ordered by how much you love them.
+For our purposes, we'll stick with numbers.
 A sequence can be finite or infinite.
 For infinite series, it's prudent to have some mathematical formula that tells you how to determine each member of the sequence rather than attempt to write them out by hand.
-But that could come in handy if you ever need to disable a rogue AI.
+I don't recommend this.
+Though it could come in handy if you every need to [disable an evil entity's control over your computer](http://en.wikipedia.org/wiki/Wolf_in_the_Fold) by keeping the computer busy.

 A __series__ is simply the sum of the members of a sequence.
 Clearly finite series are finite.
-What often is unintuitive is that an infinite series can also be finite.
+What often is counter intuitive is that an infinite series can also have a finite sum.

 A __partial sum__ is the sum of a finite portion of the sequence starting at the beginning.
 In looking at the harmonic series, this is like plugging in a specific value for `n`.
 So in the case of `n = 1`, the partial sum is `1`.
 For `n = 2`, it's `1.5`.
 For `n = 10` it's a lot of addition.

 ## Infinite series with finite sums

-Let's look at an infinite series with a finite sum to prove that such a thing is even possible.
-Intuition suggests that a series where each term approaches zero "fast enough" could result in a sum that is finite.
+Let's look at an infinite series with a finite sum to prove that such a thing is possible.
+Zeno aside, intuition suggests that a series where each term approaches zero "fast enough" could result in a sum that is finite.
 The approach to zero just has to be "faster" than the growth via accumulation.

 The following is known as the Basel Series where each member of the sequence is `1/n^2`.
 In 1735, Leonhard Euler (pronounced "oiler", not "yuler"), at the tender young age of 28, famously gave a proof for the exact value of this series as `n` goes to infinity.
 If you have a math symbol fetish, you can go read [Euler's proof here](http://en.wikipedia.org/wiki/Basel_series#Euler.27s_approach).
 There's enough Greek there to write a tragedy.

 ![sum-of-reciprocal-squares](https://f.cloud.github.com/assets/19977/1992154/a111bde6-84b2-11e3-8929-a974941b84eb.png)

 Since I lack the brilliance of Euler, I'll write some code to demonstrate this convergence because I have COMPUTERS!
+Eat it Euler!

 The following method gets a partial sum of this series.